2020 Submissions are Open!

 What format should the films be submitted on?

 We strongly encourage film submissions to provide a Vimeo link to their work.
-Films may also be submitted as a WAB Online Secure Screener.
+Films may also be submitted as a FFW Online Secure Screener.

 What exhibition format should the films be available on if selected?

 Films’ exhibition format should be DCP.
 We do NOT screen films on DVD or Blu-ray.